-The D-day is approaching, the guests' list is complete, the bride's dress and groom's suit are ready, and the place of the ceremony is defined.
-The only thing left to take care of is the administrative procedures, which can bring a lot of stress when no completely understood.
+The D-day is approaching, the guests' list is complete, the bride's dress and groom's suit are ready, and the wedding venue has been booked.
+However, the number of items in the "to do" list never seems to decrease.

-Take the time to read this article and everything will be much clearer!
-We explain you everything there is to know about marriage in the U.K. and how to get copies of a marriage record online.
+Wondering how to obtain it?
+Keep reading this article and everything will be much clearer!
+We'll explain everything you need to know about getting married in the UK and getting a copy of your marriage certificate easily.

-You have the choice between a civil or a religious ceremony, but in both cases, the following legal requirements must be met:
+There are two main type of ceremonies you can choose from: a civil or a religious one.
+But in both cases, the following legal requirements must be met:

-If you and your partner live in different locations, you will both need to go to your own local registry office to give notice of the marriage, but you can be married in the district of your choice.
-However, the notice must state the place where the ceremony will take place.
+Notice that if you and your partner live in separate locations, you will both need to go to your own local registry office to give notice of the marriage.
+However, you will be able to get married in the district of your choice.
+Simply make sure the notice states the place where the ceremony will take place.

-When registering for your wedding at the Register Office or the Church of England or Wales, you will be asked for the following information:
+When registering for your wedding at the Register Office or the Church of England or Wales, you will be asked to bring the following documentation:

-Sending your application to the following post address:
+• By post: sending your application to the following address:

 If you have questions about the procedure, you may contact the GRO to the following telephone: 0300 123 1837.
 Opening hours are Monday to Friday from 8am to 8pm, and Saturday from 9am to 4 pm.

-The easiest way to request a British marriage certificate is through the official government site.
-The whole ordering procedure takes only around 10 minutes and it can be payed for using a debit or credit card.
+• Online: on the gov.uk official government website.
+The whole process takes only around 10 minutes and you can pay using a debit or credit card.